rtreit/myexternalip/README.md

 ## Reading and writing the data to the cloud
 We'll need a place to store the data in the cloud.
 In this project we'll use OneDrive but you could easily adapt it to use another cloud provide like Google Drive or DropBox.

+## A note on the OAuth app used
+To read and write data to OneDrive (or any other cloud storage provider) you'll need to specify an OAuth app.
+This is the application that will be granted permissions to your cloud files.
+During the OAuth flow, the token provider will send the code to the redirect URI specified, which will then be exchanged for the actual auth tokens.

+For this project I've registered a multi-tenant app in Azure Active Directory for use with OneDrive.
+This app will work with both commerical AAD accounts as well as consumer MSA accounts.
+Since the redirect URI specified in the code only redirects to localhost, no tokens will be provided to any external service.
+So you're perfectly fine using the default AppId specified in the config.
+However, you might want to register your own AppId and use that instead.

 ## Pre-requisites
 * Python 3.6+ on your path